denodrivers/postgres/docs/README.md

 // executes this query while the operation above still takes place await client_2.queryArray`DELETE FROM TESTS WHERE TEST_TYPE = 'final_test'`;

-// Test information is gone, no data will be loaded into the graduated students table await transaction.queryArray`INSERT INTO GRADUATED_STUDENTS SELECT
+// Test information is gone, and no data will be loaded into the graduated students table await transaction.queryArray`INSERT INTO GRADUATED_STUDENTS SELECT
     USER_ID